 Richard Fleischer was brought into direct because of his experience with big-budget effects driven vehicles such as Disney’s 20,000 Leagues Under the Sea (1954) and the previous year’s hit Fantastic Voyage (1966).
 While Fleischer was a great adventure film director, the musical is clearly not a form that suited him.
 He does okay with the effects – the Push-Me-Pull-You suit is clever.
 (After watching the film, the biology of such a creature led to some interesting speculations among friends about how such a creature might excrete).
 The Giant Pink Sea Snail looks flat, although there are some good effects with the whales pushing the land mass back to join the African continent.

 The film was remade as Dr Dolittle (1998), starring Eddie Murphy, which abandoned the period setting and nonsense adventure for inane and vulgar modern comedy routines.
 This was followed by a slightly better sequel Dr. Dolittle 2 (2001) and three further dvd-released sequels Dr. Dolittle 3 (2006), Dr Dolittle: Tail to the Chief (2008) and Dr Dolittle: Million Dollar Mutts (2009) without Murphy but featuring Kyla Pratt as his daughter.
 The only connection between these films and the Hugh Lofting stories is the name of the doctor and his ability to communicate with animals.
-Robert Downey Jr will play Dr Dolittle in a new version of the stories with the upcoming The Voyages of Doctor Dolittle (2020).
+Robert Downey Jr played Dr Dolittle in the subsequent Dolittle (2020).

 Richard Fleischer’s other genre films are:– Disney’s classic Jules Verne adaptation 20,000 Leagues Under the Sea (1954), Fantastic Voyage (1966) about a miniaturized submarine journey inside the human body, The Boston Strangler (1968), the psycho-thriller See No Evil/Blind Terror (1971), the true life serial killer film 10 Rillington Place (1971), the over-populated future film Soylent Green (1973), Amityville 3-D (1983), and the Robert E. Howard adaptations Conan the Destroyer (1984) and Red Sonja (1985).